-D0100.
-Should Resident Mood Interview be Conducted? - Attempt to conduct interview with a ll residents Enter Code 0.
-No (resident is rarely/never understood) → Skip to and complete D0500-D0600, Staff Assessm ent of Resident Mood (F PHQ-9-OV) 1.
-Yes → Continue to D0150, Resident Mood Interview (PHQ-2 to 9©) D0150.
-Resident Mood Interview (PHQ-2 to 9©) Say to resident: "Over the last 2 weeks, have you been bothered by any of the following ina problems?"
+Doroc.
+Should Resident Wood Interview be conducted: - Attempt to conduct interview with ali residents 0.
+No (resident is rarely/never understood) → Skip to and complete D0500-D0600, Staff Ass (PHQ-9-OV) essment of Resident N food Yes → Continue to D0150, Resident Mood Interview (PHQ-2 to 90) D0150.
+Resident Mood Interview (PHQ-2 to 9□) Say to resident: "Over the last 2 weeks, have you been bothered by any of the following problems?"
 If symptom is present, enter 1 (yes) in column 1, Symptom Presence.
-If yes in column 1, then ask the resident: "About how often have you been bothered by this?" - Read and show the resident a card with the symptom frequency choices.
-Indicate response in column 2, Sympt 1.
-Symptom Presence om Frequency.
-0. No (enter 0 in column 2) 1.
-Yes (enter 0-3 in column 2) 9.
-No response (leave column 2 blank) 2 2.
-Symptom Frequency 1.
-2. Never or 1 day 2-6 days (several days) Symptom Symptom 2.
-7-11 days (half or more of the days) Presence Frequency 3.
-12-14 days (nearly every day) ↓ Enter Scores in Boxes↓ A. Little interest or pleasure in doing things D. Faciling dawn depressed or handese B. Feeling down, depressed, or hopeless If both D0150A1 and D0150B1 are coded 9, OR both D0150A2 and D0150B2 are coded 0 or 1, END the Ph IO interview: otherwis e continue ra morrion, calcimo o, commune.
-C. Trouble falling or staying asleep, or sleeping too much c.
-Trouble failing of Staying asteep, of Steeping too much D. Feeling tired or having little energy E. Poor appetite or overeating F. Feeling bad about yourself - or that you are a failure or have let yourself or your family down G. Trouble concentrating on things, such as reading the newspaper or watching television H. Moving or speaking so slowly that other people could have noticed.
-Or the opposite - being so fidgety or restless that you have been moving around a lot more than usual I. Thoughts that you would be better off dead, or of hurting yourself in some way D0160.
+If yes in column 1, then ask the resident: "About how often have you been bothered by this?"
+Read and show the resident a card with the symptom frequency choices.
+Indicate response in column 2, Symptom Frequency.
+Symptom Presence No (enter 0 in column 2) Yes (enter 0-3 in column 2) No response (leave column 2) Symptom Frequency Never or 1 day 2-6 days (several days) 7-11 days (half or more of the days) 1.
+Symptom Presence 2.
+Symptom Frequency blank) 3.
+12-14 days (nearly every day) ↓ Enter Scores In Boxes ↓ A. Little interest or pleasure in doing things B. Feeling down, depressed, or hopeless If either D0150A2 or D0150B2 is coded 2 or 3, CONTINUE asking the questions below.
+If not, END the PHQ interview.
+C. Trouble falling or staying asleep, or sleeping too much D. Feeling tired or having little energy E. Poor appetite or overeating F. Feeling bad about yourself - or that you are a failure or have let yourself or your family down G. Trouble concentrating on things, such as reading the newspaper or watching television H. Moving or speaking so slowly that other people could have noticed.
+Or the opposite - being so fidgety or restless that you have been moving around a lot more than usual Thoughts that you would be better off dead, or of hurting yourself in some way D0160.
 Total Severity Score Add scores for all frequency responses in Column 2, Symptom Frequency.
-Total score must be between 00 and 27.
-Enter 99 if unable to complete interview (i.e., Symptom Frequency is blank for 3 or more required ite
+Total score must be between 02 and 27.
+Enter 99 if unable to complete interview (i.e., Symptom Frequency is blank for 3 or more required items).